HRDWLT/libiconv/README.md

 libiconv for Windows (Microsoft Visual Studio Compiler) based on [GNU libiconv][1]

-Soltion file update to Visual Studio 2017 only.
+Solution file update to Visual Studio 2017 only.
 Update to libiconv 1.15

 With pre-built configurations: